About the School

 |15.40-16.00||Coffee break||Coffee break||Coffee break|

-The school will take place in London at the Senate House (Malet Street WC1E 7HU UK).
+The school has taken place in London at the Senate House (Malet Street WC1E 7HU UK).

 Here is a list of hotels nearby the Senate House: